PRosenb/DeepSleepScheduler/README.md

     /**
        Schedule the callback uptimeMillis milliseconds after the device was started.
+       Please be aware that uptimeMillis is stopped when no task is pending.
+In this case, the CPU may only wake up on an external interrupt.
        @param callback: the method to be called on the main thread
        @param uptimeMillis: the time in milliseconds since the device was started to schedule the callback.